ramprasath070/simple_web_server/README.md

 # Date:27.03.2025
 # AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+To develop a simple webserver to serve html pages and display the Details of My college

 # DESIGN STEPS:
 ## Step 1: